 The Blessings of Bhutan

-Last November, I enjoyed an intimate excursion into the Land of the Thunder Dragon on GeoEx’s Trek into Central Bhutan.
+In November 2018, I enjoyed an intimate excursion into the Land of the Thunder Dragon on GeoEx’s Trek into Central Bhutan.
 In addition to adding plenty of miles to my hiking boots, I experienced spending time in villages that most people don’t get to see, being blessed by Buddhist monks, drinking Bhutanese moonshine and yak butter tea, milking a cow, pounding rice, churning butter, throwing bamboo spears in a competitive javelin game, dancing and singing with locals, spotting monkeys and yaks, trekking with horses (who were kind enough to carry my belongings so that I didn’t have to), visiting many temples, playing with children and attending classes in several schools, taking countless photos, reading one book, stargazing by the campfire, and watching a lively archery tournament (where the winning team was awarded microwaves!).

 Here are some of my most vivid memories: